sophiacofone/Bayes-Rule-Visualization-Spotify/README.md

 python coin_binomial_dist.py
 ```
 # Bayesian model inference applied to Spotify data
 We can also apply these same techniques to user-generated Spotify data-sets.
-To help think about why someone might want to do this, I created a "real-life senario" to help:
+To help think about why someone might want to do this, I created a "real-life scenario" to help:
 Let’s say you are having a themed dance party, and you want pick a specific music genre.
 You have some prior information about how likely your friends are to dance to a particular genre (based on your perception of their music tastes).
 You also have access to your Spotify data, which gives each of your songs a danceability rank based on “how suitable a track is for dancing based on a combination of musical elements.
 A value of 0.0 is least danceable and 1.0 is most danceable” (this is determined by Spotify).
 You want to update your prior belief about your friends probability to dance based on the new info that Spotify can provide.
 ![Bayes Rule](images/bayes6.png)